covcom/300CEM/Week_02_The_Java_language/README.md

     </LinearLayout>
  ```
  You have seen most of the widgets and attributes before, but there're a couple new ones:
   * A LinearLayout is being contained by another LinearLayout.
-This is possible and, in fact, the right thing to do.
-The reason being that this is the most effective way of changing LinearLayout orientation on a local area.
+This is possible and, in fact, a good thing to have.
+The reason is that this is the most effective way of changing LinearLayout orientation on a local area.
   * The gravity attribute is new here.
 This is not to be confused with layout_gravity.
 Gravity specifies the alignment of all the child elements; while layout_gravity defines how the view itself should be positioned within its enclosing parent layout.
    > An analog of this is `android:layout_gravity` = `float` in CSS, and `android:gravity` = `text-align` in CSS.
 For more explanations click [here](http://stackoverflow.com/questions/3482742/gravity-and-layout-gravity-on-android).